 All that sounds gross, but you needn't panic.
 Your mouth is also full of bacteria and your toothbrush probably won't make you sick, but there are ways to keep it clean so you stay healthy.

 Mouthful of Bacteria

-"The bottom line is, there (are) hundreds of microorganisms in our mouths every day," says Gayle McCombs, RDH, MS, associate professor and director of the Dental Hygiene Research Center at Old Dominion University.
+"There (are) hundreds of microorganisms in our mouths every day," says Gayle McCombs, RDH, MS, associate professor and director of the Dental Hygiene Research Center at Old Dominion University.

 How Brushing Your Teeth Hurts

 Brushing your teeth, particularly with an electric toothbrush, can actually push germs under your gums, says R. Thomas Glass, DDS, PhD, professor of dentistry and pathology at Oklahoma State University Center for Health Sciences.

 Most of these germs already exist in your mouth so you probably won't get sick from them.
 However, if others use your toothbrush (or you use someone else's) germs can be spread.

 The thing to worry about is recurring illness.
 "When your resistance is low, that's when this becomes clinically important," he says.
 "In essence, you are re-infecting yourself," says Glass.

 You probably won't get an infection from your own toothbrush.
 Even if your brush is covered in bacteria, your immune system can usually take care of any bacterial invaders.
 However, you should still care for your toothbrush properly and keep it clean.
 The following slides discuss some ways to care for and store your toothbrush properly to minimize the chance of illness.

 Where you store your toothbrush in your bathroom is important.
 In most bathrooms, the toilet is very close to the sink, where most people keep their toothbrushes.
 Every time you flush, bacteria are released into the air – and you don't want that bacteria to get on your toothbrush.